cirosantilli/linux-cheat/kernel/README.md

 The main difficulty is that switching between processes (called *context switch*) has a cost because if requires copying old memory out and putting new memory in.

-Balancing this is a question throughput vs latency balace.
+Balancing this is a throughput vs latency question.

-- throughput is the total average performance.
-Constant context switches reduce it because they have a cost
-- latency is the time it takes to attend to new matters such as refreshing the screen for the user.
-Reducing latency means more context switches which means smaller throughput

 ##Sleep